-Is minimalism and urban chic taking over cabinets?
+Is minimalism and urban chic taking over?
 Touring the combined Kitchen/Bath Industry Show and International Builder’s Show in Orlando this year one might think so.
-Furthermore, data from our exclusive kitchen cabinet trends survey done at those events seems to confirm it.
+Furthermore, data from our exclusive kitchen survey done at those events seems to confirm it.

 These trending kitchens are the polar opposite of the highly-ornamented, often Mediterranean-inspired kitchens that were so popular a few years ago.
 Those kitchens featured elaborate carving and mouldings, furniture features like bun feet, and often complex glaze finishes.
 Out of some three-dozen companies showing off more than 125 kitchen displays at this year’s shows, less than a handful of displays included these once popular ostentatious kitchens.

-Trends are hard to track in advance, particularly in design-centric areas such as kitchen cabinets.
-Our solution for more than a dozen years has been to survey the displays shown by kitchen cabinet manufacturers at the KBIS and IBS shows.
+are hard to track in advance, particularly in design-centric areas such as kitchens.
+Our solution for more than a dozen years has been to survey the displays shown by kitchen manufacturers at the KBIS and IBS shows.
 We meticulously tally what materials, finishes, construction and other features are included in each display and base our trend reports on the results along with anecdotal information from designers and other manufacturers’ representatives at the show.

 Frameless takes the lead